Color Palettes for Animation

 Contrast often draws attention.

-It's helpful to use complimentary colors carefully.
+It's helpful to use complementary colors carefully.
 Too much contrast

 can cause the eyes to